kairosity/mp4-lionize/testing.md

 ### Testing Process:

 - I attempted to upload a non-image file into the Add Product Form.
-- Firstly it would not allow me to select any files with non-image suffixes for upload.
+- Firstly it would not allow me to select any files with non-image suffixes for upload. __PASS__
-- When I then re-named a non-image .doc file to a .jpg, Django correctly rejected the POST request and returned an error message, regardless of the fake suffix.
+- When I then re-named a non-image .doc file to a .jpg, Django correctly rejected the POST request and returned an error message, regardless of the fake suffix. __PASS__

+__PASS__

 ## 3. Access Control Testing